 When the liver is badly damaged, scarring or hardening develops.
 This is called cirrhosis.
 Damage to the liver may also cause jaundice (yellow color to skin and eyes).
 Excess iron deposited in the pancreas causes it to stop making insulin, and diabetes mellitus develops.
 Hemochromatosis can also cause enlargement of and damage to the heart.
 Too much iron can be harmful to the pituitary gland (in the brain), and this may result in a number of hormone problems.
 Another common problem is the development of arthritis.
 Hemochromatosis can be a perplexing disease, because there are so many symptoms that can vary from patient to patient.

 Early diagnosis is important, because treatment can prevent long-term injury and damage to body organs.
 When there is a family history of hemochromatosis, and especially if there are symptoms present, the physician will order certain blood tests.
 One of the tests is a measure of iron in the blood.
 Another is for blood ferritin, a protein that carries iron.
 With hemochromatosis, these tests will be abnormally high.
 When the blood tests are repeated and the results are consistently high, the physician usually diagnoses hemochromatosis.
 Genetic tests are also available to further confirm the diagnosis.
-A liver biopsy is often performed to determine how much iron is stored in the liver and if there has been any liver damage.
+A liver biopsy is sometimes performed to determine how much iron is stored in the liver and if there has been any liver damage.
 Liver biopsy is done under local anesthesia.
 A slender needle is inserted through the right lower chest to extract a small piece of liver for microscopic analysis.

 Red blood cells are rich in iron, so their removal will reduce the amount of iron in the body.
 Treatment begins with one to two pints of blood being removed each week or so, until stored iron is reduced to normal levels.
 It may take several months or longer to accomplish this.
 After iron stores are reduced to normal, the patient should continue to have blood drawn periodically.